amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Children crossing     			| Children crossing 										|
 | Pedestrians	      		| Pedestrians					 				|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+This keeps the consistency with the accuracy on the test set of GT-SRB, which reaches into more than 94 % in testing accuracy.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)